Strengthening Alex expected to become hurricane

 Alex caused flooding and mudslides that caused at least five deaths in Central America over the weekend, though Belize and Mexico’s Yucatan Peninsula appeared largely unscathed.

 The storm made landfall in Belize on Saturday night as a tropical storm and weakened into a depression on Sunday as it crossed the Yucatan Peninsula.

 When Alex became the first named storm of the Atlantic hurricane season, officials immediately worried what effect it could have on efforts to contain the millions of gallons (liters) of crude spewing into the northeastern part of the Gulf.

 A cap has been placed over the blown-out undersea well, directing some of the oil to a surface ship where it is being collected or burned.
 Other ships are drilling two relief wells, projected to be done by August, which are considered the best hope to stop the leak.

-Alex was centered about 460 miles southeast of Brownsville, Texas, on Tuesday.
+Alex was centered about 460 miles (735 kilometers) southeast of Brownsville, Texas, early Tuesday.
 Its rains could reach Veracruz and the border state of Tamaulipas late Tuesday or Wednesday, the hurricane center said.